isaac-ped/Shremote/README.md

   * host_idx: If executing on multiple hosts, the index of the currently-executing host
   * log_dir: The full path to the log directory for this program, including `<program>.log.dir`.
 To be used if additional logs are to be produced
   * host: If executing on multiple hosts, the config map of the host on which the command is executed

+##### Root-level computed fields
+These fields are available with `{0.<field>}` throughout the config

+* user: The user currently executing the config
+* label: The label provided on starting Shremote
+* cfg_dir: The directory in which the config file resides
+* args: A map of the key-value argument provided in the `--args` argument at startup